-- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use; - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, or left anywhere else where there is general access; - Where personal information needs to be taken off site, staff must sign it in and out from the school office: - Passwords are at least 7 characters long containing upper and lower case letters, numbers and special characters are used to access school computers, laptops and other electronic devices.
+- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use; - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, or left anywhere else where there is general access; - Where personal information needs to be taken off site, staff must sign it in and out from the school office; - Passwords should be at least 10 characters long containing upper and lower case letters, numbers and special characters to access school computers, laptops and other electronic devices.
 Staff and children are reminded that they should not re-use passwords from other sites.
-Password prompts will take place on a regular basis.

-- Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices; - Staff, children, Governors, Trustees or Members who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment.
-(Please see individual member schools' websites for the relevant linked policies). - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8).
+Password prompts will take place on a regular basis, but this varies across the schools. - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices; - Staff, children, Governors, Trustees or Members who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment.
+(Please see individual member schools' websites for the relevant linked policies). - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8). - In some cases logins may be supplemented by the use of multi-factor authentication (MFA) for additional security.

-16. Disposal of records
+17. Disposal of records